 If a student identifies herself or himself as having a disability and you have not received a letter, ask, “Do you have your Accommodation Letter from the Disability Services’ office?”
 If the student does not have a letter, feel free to continue to discuss the concerns with the student; however, make sure the student knows you will need the letter before you can implement any accommodations.
 Students are required to register with the DS office every semester.
 If a student says, “I registered last semester,” remind the student that they have to register every semester and refer them to our office.

 Students who have pre-registered with the DS office should have letters by the time classes start.
 Students who have not pre-registered or who have added your class after the pre-registration period will receive their letters within 7 business days of notifying our office that they need a letter for your class.
-If the student states that she or he placed the letter in your box, but you don’t have it, please contact our office to verify that a letter was generated for your class for that student.
+If the student states that they requested the FNL to be sent, but you don’t have it, please contact our office to verify that a letter was generated for your class for that student.

 Please refer to our AIM Guide for Instructors

-The “Pink Sheet” Testing Conditions Form (completed by you) must accompany every exam we administer for you.
+The Testing Agreement Form (completed by you) must accompany every exam we administer for you.
 You will complete a brief checklist to accompany every exam that you send to our office for administration.
 This checklist will let us know exactly what items students may have with them during the exam (e.g., notes, calculator, scratch paper).
-We will provide 3 “pink sheets” Testing Conditions forms at the beginning of the semester with the faculty Accommodations Letters.
 If you allow the same items for all your exams, you only need to fill out one, however, if your allowable items change with each exam, we ask that you fill one out for each exam.
 REMINDER: This form is extremely important.
 It helps us maintain the integrity of your exam.
 If you need additional forms, let us know.

 Use us as a resource.
-Call us or come by anytime you have a question, concern, or suggestion related to a student with a disability or her/his academic accommodations.
+Call us or come by anytime you have a question, concern, or suggestion related to a student with a disability or their academic accommodations.

 At times you may suspect that a student has a disability but the student has not self–identified.
 Feel free to contact the DS office about ways in which to refer these students to our office.
 Keep in mind we are also available to speak to your class or campus organization on topics related to individuals with disabilities.